adrianocola/ti4-combat-roller/README.md

 - The app displays each die result, the number of hits in a set, and the total hits.
 - Tap the hits number to view a table showing all hit probabilities based on the rolled dice.
 - Swipe left or right to choose between 5 different color schemes.
-- Each color scheme has its own set of dice, useful for rolling both defense and attack on the same device.
+- Each color scheme has its own set of dice, which are useful for rolling both defense and attack on the same device.

 ### Building the App